DebrupBasu/AMU/README.md

-This is the mobile version demo code.
+This is the Demo Deployment Version of the code.